CSA-OCP-GER/unicorn/challenges.ingress.md

     application: oauth2-proxy
 ```

+Now, everything is in place to add another service that we want to protect via the OAuth proxy and Azure Active Directory.

-Deploy a sample application that should be protected.
+First, deploy a sample application with a Kubernetes service that should be protected.

 ```yaml
 apiVersion: extensions/v1beta1